-Coventry Law School is very proud to have it's very own mock courtroom located centrally on campus, where our students can practice their legal skills in a realistic environment.
+Coventry Law School is very proud to have its very own mock courtroom located centrally on campus, where our students can practise their legal skills in a realistic environment.

 Law students can have their teaching sessions in the Moot Room, as well as the opportunity to get involved with our annual Mooting competition complete with gowns and wigs.